83328/Rust/ex00/README.md

      edition = "2021"
      ```

-2. **Add the Adder Code**:
-   Replace `src/main.rs` with the following implementation.

 ## Implementation

-Below is the complete code for the Adder exercise, with comments explaining the logic for C programmers.

 ```rust
 // Function to add two u32 numbers using bitwise operations, like `unsigned int adder(unsigned int a, unsigned int b)` in C